The probabilistic world: Subsystems

 The general reduction of a local chain to a subsystem results in a matrix chain.
 Only for certain systems the subsystem can again be described by a local chain.
 As a simple case we consider a system where both $\hat{\cK}$ and $\hat{\cB}$ are proportional to unit matrices,

-The order of the matrices in eq.~\eqref{eq:MCS9} play no longer a role, and the trace results in a factor $2$.
+The order of the matrices in eq.~\eqref{eq:MCS9} plays no longer a role, and the trace results in a factor $2$.
 One obtains the weight function for a local chain depending on only one bit,

 Matrices

 correspond to an $n_2$-dependence of the local factors in the two-bit chain of the form

 We deal with two independent equal chains, one for $n_2 = 1$, the other for $n_2 = 0$.
 The resulting factor $2$ in $w_1$ can be absorbed by renormalization.